dhiviyadhanasekar/GithubIssuesViewer/README.md

 ## Demo
 https://githubissuesviewer.herokuapp.com/

 Note: The heroku server sleeps when not in use.
 So when you launch it, it might take a while to start the server and then serve the URL.
+The initial load time is not due to the application itself.

 ## Screenshots
 ![Git issues list](readme_images/issues_list_page.png)